How Long to Build a Custom Home in the Charlotte Metro: Realistic 2026 Timeline

 • Finish-out plus close: 4 to 6 months.

 Design is where the timeline is usually won or lost.
 Clients who arrive with a clear program (rooms, square footage, must-haves) and stick to it can wrap design in 12 to 16 weeks.
 Clients who keep changing the floor plan after schematic design routinely add two to four months.
-We push hard for decisions early because every late change ripples through structural, mechanical, and HVAC drawings.

 What Happens in Design